nazari63/fault-proof-monitors/docs/eth_deficit.md

 ## Purpose

 The `eth_deficit.gate` monitor ensures the **safety** and integrity of the fault proof system by detecting any deficits of ETH in the `DelayedWETH` contract associated with the specified dispute game.
 The `DelayedWETH` contract holds the ETH bonds deposited by participants in dispute games.
 A deficit indicates that more ETH has been withdrawn than should be allowed, potentially due to bugs in bond accounting or dispute game resolution, which can result in financial losses for honest participants.
-Note this monitor tracks deficits in relation to the Challenger (`cbChallenger`), who is assumed to be operating honestly and participating in every dispute game as necessary.
+Note this monitor tracks deficits in relation to the Challenger (`honestChallenger`), who is assumed to be operating honestly and participating in every dispute game as necessary.

 ## Technical Overview